Is a Career Working With Animals Right for You?

-Don’t forget careers that are animal related but don’t involve hands-on contact with animals.
-Career titles such as animal writer, zoo administrator, pet insurance sales representative, and veterinary pharmaceutical sales representative are just a few examples of positions which may not offer direct animal contact but will still allow you to be very involved in the animal industry.
+Don’t forget careers that are animal-related but don’t involve hands-on contact with animals.
+Career titles such as animal writer, zoo administrator, veterinary epidemiologist, pet insurance sales representative, and veterinary pharmaceutical sales representative are just a few examples of positions that may not offer direct animal contact but will still allow you to be very involved in the animal industry.

 Evaluate Strengths and Skills

 Next, you should make a list that details your personal strengths and weaknesses, your prior animal-related experience, and specific skills that will be useful in the careers you are considering.
 You should take a look at the U.S. Bureau of Labor Statistics (BLS) website which lists the skills required for a wide variety of animal-related careers.

 It isn’t the end of the world if you don’t have a skill that is necessary for a particular career.
 Internships, volunteer experience, work experience, and formal education can teach you what you will need to succeed.

 You’ve heard it time and time again: there is no substitute for hands-on experience in the animal industry.
 In many cases, extensive experience may be valued even more highly than formal education.